Demodularization can help control technical debt

 Policy implications of the properties of MPrin

 Formulating sound policy vis-à-vis technical debt requires a thorough understanding of the distinction between the MPrin associated with a technical debt and the principal amount of a financial debt.
-The policy implications of the properties of technical debt arise from three fundamental differences between technical debt and financial debt.
+There are three fundamental differences between them.

 MPrin can change spontaneously